anyoptimization/pymoo/docs/source/customization/binary.md

 ## Binary Variable Problem

 Mostly, *pymoo* was made for continuous problems, but of course, other variable types can be used as well.
 The genetic algorithm is a modular class.
-By modifying the sampling, crossover, and mutation (in some cases also repair), different kinds of variable types can be used (also more complicated ones such as tree, graph, ...)
+By modifying the sampling, crossover, and mutation (in some cases also repair), different kinds of variable types can be used (also more complicated ones such as trees, graphs, ...)

 +++

-In the following the classical knapsack problem is considered.
+In the following, the classical knapsack problem is considered.
 A single-objective genetic algorithm with a random initial population, half uniform binary crossover and a bitflip mutation is initialized.

 ```{code-cell} ipython3
 from pymoo.algorithms.soo.nonconvex.ga import GA